 State Department of Education.
-Based upon previous responses by SDE, we anticipate that this section of the bill will have no expenditure impact on the agency.
+SDE indicates that this section will have no expenditure impact on the agency.

 Education Oversight Committee.
 EOC indicates that any expenses resulting from posting the results of the survey on its website can be managed within existing appropriations.
 Therefore, this section will have no expenditure impact on the agency.